 Exercise During and After Cancer Treatment: Level 2

 This information explains how you can get enough exercise during and after your cancer treatment.
-This resource is for people who are already exercising.
+This resource is for people who already exercise.

 Talk with your healthcare provider before you start exercising more.
 Depending on your cancer treatment plan, you may need to avoid or change some exercises or activities.
 If you had surgery, ask your surgeon if it’s safe for you to start exercising more.